 - Runoff from power-washing.

 City residents and businesses have a role to play in preventing illicit discharges as well.
-Here are six things you can do:
+Here are five things you can do:

 - Correct any improper cross-connections you discover.